 Did you ever have those General Mills Milk 'n Cereal Bars as a kid?!
 I couldn't get enough of them, and I still get cravings for those delicious cereal bars now!
-I've been dreaming about developing a copycat No Bake Cinnamon Toast Crunch Milk & Cereal Bars recipe for the longest time and not to brag but, I think I may have finally perfected it.
+I've been dreaming about developing a copycat Cinnamon Toast Crunch cereal bar recipe for the longest time, and not to brag but, I think I may have finally perfected it.

 The process is similar to making rice krispie treats, except that the gooey mixture that holds the cereal together is made without marshmallows.

 The best part about this homemade cereal bars recipe IMO is the milk icing drizzle!
 It's a pretty standard glaze made with powdered sugar, but it also contains a bit of milk powder to really give it those milk & cereal breakfast bar vibes.

 Here's what you're gonna need to make this milk and cereal bar recipe: